nopnop2002/esp-mesh-lite-examples/router_less_message_exchange/README.md

 # JSON FORMAT
-To communicate between nodes, use these functions:
+To send data to other nodes, use the following function:
 ```esp_mesh_lite_try_sending_msg()``` or ```esp_mesh_lite_try_sending_msg_with_retry_inerval()```
 The function pointer for sending a message is one of the following:
 - esp_mesh_lite_send_broadcast_msg_to_child()